 You should be prepared for whatever the weather throws at you – this means no jeans!
 You will regret it as soon as they get wet.
 I wear:

 - I love my fleece lined hat, a scarf to wrap around my face and I always keep climbing gloves handy for any scrambly bits.

 What do I need to carry hill walking in Scotland?

-This guide from Loch Lomond Mountain Rescue & BBC Timeline gives you a list of everything you will need on a mountain.
 Never climb without safety gear, this means an Ordnance Survey paper map and compass (learn how to use it), waterproof map bag, head torch, bivvy bag or blanket, and a lighter or matches.
 We also carry a camping knife, first aid kit, and a whistle.
 Don’t forget plenty of water, food, and sweets for a sugar boost – after 5 miles you will need it!

 So what about the weather?